 A detailed Finance Report is published internally on a monthly basis and incorporates all of the key information expected as part of a professional, commercially focused, set of Management Accounts; including revenue and capital spend and a cash flow management with performance comparison to budget.
-The Resource Control Report closely monitors the performance of the Authority and achievement of actual savings realised against targets.
-The Finance Report continues to be developed to ensure that it contains clear, relevant and timely information at all times.
+The Finance Report Report closely monitors the performance of the Authority and achievement of actual savings realised against targets.
+This report continues to be developed to ensure that it contains clear, relevant and timely information at all times.

 The review of the effectiveness of internal control is informed by the work of Principal Managers who have responsibility for the development and maintenance of the internal control environment, as well as the Monitoring Officer, Internal Audit and Managers who have day to day responsibility for ensuring the Governance Framework is functioning properly.
-Additional comments are made by external audit, internal audit and the Ethics Transparency and Audit Panel and other review agencies and of course HMICFRA.
+Additional comments are made by external audit, internal audit and the Ethics Transparency and Audit Panel and other review agencies and of course HMICFRS.

-The Service Delivery Board, the Service Management Board, and the Staffordshire Commissioner's Office have maintained their governance by setting the budget for 2022/23 and approving the Medium Term Financial Strategy and also both the Capital and Reserve Strategies.
+The Service Delivery Board, the Service Management Board, and the Staffordshire Commissioner's Office have maintained their governance by setting the budget for 2023/24 and approving the Medium Term Financial Strategy which is supported by the Capital, Reserve and Treasury Management Strategies.
 During the financial year they have received, reviewed and scrutinised reports.
 Performance delivery and budget management have been kept under regular review and where appropriate remedial action and resource reallocation has been instigated.